poiuytrezaur/Api/README.md

 ## Project Earth Api
 *The core API for Project Earth*

+## **WARNING: This thing is very early work in the progress, so not everything might work as expected**

 ## What does this component do?
 The core API handles the bulk of game functionality - pretty much everything that isn't direct AR gameplay is done here.